TV4/logrus-stackdriver-formatter/README.md

 ## HTTP request context

-If you'd like to add additional context like `httpRequest`, here's a convenience function for creating a HTTP logger:
+If you'd like to add additional context like the `httpRequest`, here's a convenience function for creating a HTTP logger:

 ```go
 func httpLogger(logger *logrus.Logger, r *http.Request) *logrus.Entry {